Councils & Boards

 - Virginia Tech - Roe-Hoan Yoon, firstname.lastname@example.org, (540) 231-7056

 The UCFER has a Core Competencies Advisory Board (CCAB).
 The CCAB consists of representatives from the UCFER members and NETL with expertise in the five core competencies that are the focus of the Coalition’s collaborative research on coal, natural gas, and oil.
-The CCAB will advise the UCFER Director and principal investigators of projects selected for awards under UCFER solicitations.
-The CCAB will regularly analyze the R&D portfolio of active projects conducted by the Coalition and communicate deficiencies or opportunities to reinforce collaboration among Coalition members and NETL.
-The CCAB shall make recommendations to the Director and Executive Council as to future research related to the core competency areas.
-The CCAB will host technical webinars as a means to update Coalition members on the current status of core competency areas.
-The CCAB will participate in Coalition meetings as directed by the UCFER Director and the Executive Council.
-CCAB representatives may be invited to review proposals submitted to UCFER in the areas of their expertise.
+The CCAB participates in the peer review of proposals in the areas of their expertise, except when there is a conflict, and advise the UCFER Director and principal investigators on projects selected for awards.
+CCAB shall participate in Coalition meetings, and make suggestions and recommendations to the Director as to future research related to the core competency areas.

 The current CCAB is:

 - Carnegie Mellon University - Nicholas Z. Muller, email@example.com, (412) 268-8121

 - Louisiana State University - Ye Xu, firstname.lastname@example.org, (225) 578-1750